 When thinking about psychotherapy many people still think about the couch in the psychiatrist's office with a passive therapist simply nodding in agreement with what the patient is saying.
 The reality is, psychotherapy has changed dramatically.
-Psychotherapy is an interactive process between therapist and client, is goal driven and is generally short term (8-10 visits) in nature.
+Psychotherapy is an interactive process between therapist and client, is goal driven and can be short-term or long-term, depending on the individual's needs.